 1. Meadowlark Botanical Gardens

 Meadowlark Botanical Gardens opens at 10:00 daily; closing hours vary by season.
-Admission is $5.00, with discounts for youth and seniors.
+Admission is $6.00 for adults and just $3 for youth and seniors.

 2. Washington and Old Dominion Trail